 The only drawback, and it’s common for all grafted larva, is their sensitivity to dry air.
 To offset problems caused by drying, I built a carrier out of blue construction foam insulation.
 Drilled holes halfway through it.
 This allowed a wide based JZ BZ cup to set inside it.
 While the cup’s wide base supported and sealed the opening.

 I’d fill the holes with water.
-Give it a shake so they would be half full.
+Give it a shake so they is half full.
 And then insert the grafted cups into it.

 There are some timing losses using young larva, for short season areas.
 But when larger mating nucs are used, a two day old cell could get more attention than it would in a conventional queen/cell rearing setup.